pablo-benito/SOWFA-installation/README.md

 # SOWFA - OpenFAST installation notes

-# _**-- WARNING --**_
+> [!WARNING]

-This document contains my brief notes about how to compile and install _the old and deprecated_ NREL/SOWFA coupled with OpenFAST. **This software is not currently developed nor maintained and heavily depends on really old third party software.**
+> This document contains my brief notes about how to compile and install _the old and deprecated_ NREL/SOWFA coupled with OpenFAST. **This software is not currently developed nor maintained and heavily depends on really old third party software.**
+>

-For a more recent version of SOWFA please go to [https://github.com/NREL/SOWFA-6](https://github.com/NREL/SOWFA-6)
+> For a more recent version of SOWFA please go to [https://github.com/NREL/SOWFA-6](https://github.com/NREL/SOWFA-6)

 ## Requirements